To get housing for your family member you need to know:

 - Use your mailing address if your family member does not live with you and is not able or likely to respond to correspondence in a timely manner.

 - Make sure the physical address is that of your family member, however, as that determines local preference for waiting lists.
-The one exception to this is if their physical address is a school, and their legal address is still your address.
+The exception to this is if their physical address is a school or hospital, and their legal address is still your address.

 If asked, list reasonable accommodations needed.
 Examples might include: